shannonpeng/shannonpeng.com/app/content/projects/plix.md

 </div>

 There is art to be found in communities, and community to be found in art, in places all over the world.
-People love to make art together, but it's difficult to secure physical spaces to do so.
+People love to make art together, but it's often difficult to secure physical spaces to do so.
 Plix's online platform enables artists to collaborate with others nearby to create pixel art and share it with the world.

 > There is art to be found in communities, and community to be found in art, in places all over the world.